2021 film diary ⤴

 Stars: Yul Brynner, Deborah Kerr

-film adaptations of R&H shows are a mixed bag, but this one soars thanks to outstanding performances from Yul Brynner and Deborah Kerr. there's no getting around the colonialism of this show, or its many problematic elements, including its semi-historical originals. yet it is a visual and musical feast, with such familiar numbers as "Getting to Know You" and "Shall We Dance."
+film adaptations of R&H shows are a mixed bag, but this one soars thanks to outstanding performances from Yul Brynner and Deborah Kerr. there's no getting around the colonialism of this show, or its many problematic elements, including its semi-historical origins. yet it is a visual and musical feast, with such familiar numbers as "Getting to Know You" and "Shall We Dance."

 the thing I like best about this film is the relationship between Anna and the King. this story is not a romance. there is attraction between the two (you can't look at them during "Shall We Dance" and think otherwise), but their relationship is one of mutual respect and learning. they are well-matched.